top of page

 Founder of the American Kenpo Karate Association

-(1946 - 2005) Before studying Kenpo Karate, Bill Packer had martial arts experience in Okinawan-Te, Wing Chun, Tai Chi and Boxing.
-His most extensive prior training was in Boxing.
+(1946 - 2005) Prior to his studies in Kenpo Karate, Bill Packer had extensive martial arts experience in Okinawan-Te, Wing Chun, Tai Chi, and Boxing.
+His most significant prior training was in Boxing.

-From 1964-1968, Mr. Packer was a member of the U.S. Coast Guard Boxing Team.
-During this time, Mr. Packer was undefeated with a record of over 30 wins.
-At a very early stage in his career, Mr. Packer had already mastered a variety of principles common to all martial arts, (mind set, pressing an opponent, pushing down, skill enhancement techniques, physical training, etc.)
+From 1964 to 1968, Mr. Packer served as a member of the United States Coast Guard Boxing Team.
+During this period, he achieved an undefeated record with over 30 wins.
+At an early stage in his career, Mr. Packer had already acquired a comprehensive understanding of fundamental principles prevalent in all martial arts, including mindset, pressing an opponent, skill enhancement techniques, physical training, and more.

-After completing his tour with the Coast Guard, Mr. Packer immediately began full-time training in American Kenpo under Mr. Tom Connor.
-By 1971, Mr. Packer's skill, enthusiasm, and drive had earned him the position of Southwest Regional Director for TRACO International.
-As the Regional Director, he was interacting with a great number of schools, instructors, and students.
-Although the physical element of American Kenpo was superior, Mr. Packer wanted to incorporate more philosophy, tradition, and personal internal development.
+Following his service with the Coast Guard, Mr. Packer dedicated himself to full-time training in American Kenpo Karate under the guidance of Mr. Tom Connor.
+By 1971, his exceptional skills, enthusiasm, and dedication had earned him the position of Southwest Regional Director for TRACO International.
+As Regional Director, he interacted with numerous schools, instructors, and students.
+While the physical aspects of American Kenpo were superior, Mr. Packer recognized the importance of incorporating more philosophical, traditional, and personal internal development.

-In 1972, the Southwest region was reorganized, and renamed as the "American Kenpo Karate Association, Ltd. (AKKA)".
-Under the guidance and direction of Mr. Packer, his style of American Kenpo began to come full circle back to the roots of Chinese Ch'uan Fa.
+In 1972, the Southwest region underwent reorganization and was renamed the “American Kenpo Karate Association, Ltd. (AKKA).”
+Under Mr. Packer’s leadership, his style of American Kenpo underwent a transformative journey, reverting to its roots in Chinese Ch’uan Fa.

-Mr. Packer started by researching the history, philosophy and meaning of the animals, elements, and colors associated with Kenpo.
-He incorporated the various icons, according to belt, into the system.
-To ensure the incorporation of traditional Chinese ideas, Mr. Packer had a renowned professor of Chinese philosophy teach martial arts philosophy classes to instructors.
+Mr. Packer commenced his research by delving into the historical, philosophical, and symbolic significance of the animals, elements, and colors associated with Kenpo.
+He systematically incorporated these icons, categorized by belt rank, into the system.
+To ensure the integration of traditional Chinese philosophical concepts, Mr. Packer engaged the services of a distinguished professor of Chinese philosophy to conduct martial arts philosophy classes for instructors.

 • 128 World Ranked Fighters